antgroup/SparkUI-Parser/README.md

 # 🎉 News

 [2025-9-5] **We relearse our paper: SparkUI-Parser: Enhancing GUI Perception with Robust Grounding and Parsing.
-We plan to open source the training code and our proposed GUI parsing benchmark-Screenparse with evaluation code soon.**
+We plan to open source the training code and our proposed GUI parsing benchmark-ScreenParse with evaluation code soon.**